Tanzu-Partner-SE/tmc-tko-lc/workshop/content/exercises/04-create-tkc-tmc.md

     The list of storage classes that you can choose from is taken from your vSphere namespace.

     e.
 Click Next.

 7. Select the type of cluster you want to create.
 The primary difference between the two is that the highly available cluster is deployed with multiple control plane nodes.

     a.
-Choose the cluster type.
+Choose the cluster type **Single node**.

     b.
 You can optionally select a different instance type for the cluster's control plane node and its storage class.
+Chose **best-effort-small**

     c.
 You can optionally additional storage volumes for your control plane.